Top-line Growth is Likely to Be Driven by Top Ships Inc. (TOPS) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Top Ships Inc. (NASDAQ:TOPS) raised 25.95% to close Monday’s market session at $1.65, higher as compared to yesterday’s close.
-The stock price fluctuated between $1.42 and $2.15 throughout the trading session with the volume trading being 94262904 shares, which represented a significant variation when compared to the three months average volume of 2.98 million shares.
-The firm’s stock price fluctuated 16.20% within the last five trades and 22.22% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -79.43% in the last 6 months and -53.91% was subtracted to its value over the previous 3 months.
-TOPS stock is trading at a margin of 18.39%, 8.15% and -71.99% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Top Ships Inc. (NASDAQ:TOPS) dipped -7.02% to close Friday’s market session at $0.81, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.8002 and $0.8798 throughout the trading session with the volume trading being 2444645 shares, which represented a significant variation when compared to the three months average volume of 4.99 million shares.
+The firm’s stock price fluctuated -38.54% within the last five trades and -47.03% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -88.16% in the last 6 months and -76.39% was subtracted to its value over the previous 3 months.
+TOPS stock is trading at a margin of -38.94%, -40.18% and -85.67% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Undervalued Stocks To Own In 2023